-Turn your pictures into 3D stl files of lamp lithophanes, framed lithophanes, night light lithophanes, and more by using the lithophane makers below.
-Click on a lithophane maker picture or title to go to that lithophane maker.
+Turn your pictures into 3D stl files of lamp lithophanes, flat lithophanes, night light lithophanes, and more by using the lithophane makers below.
+Click on a lithophane picture or title to go to the tool that created that lithophane.
 Instructions on how to use the lithophane makers are on their page, and general instructions on how to 3D print a lithophane are on the 3D Printing page.
 You can also find someone on the partners page who will 3D print your lithophane for you.
 Become a partner, or give me feedback by emailing me at [email protected].

 Turn your photos into a lithophane light box.
 The lithophane light box was designed to easily take light sockets like the ones you can find here.
 You can design a customized lithophane light box and crop your photos in just a few minutes using this tool.